BridgeSafety

 What does "Federal Highway Administration (FHWA)" mean?

-The federal agency responsible for bridge inspection standards and maintaining the National Bridge Inventory.
+The U.S. DOT agency responsible for bridge inspection standards, the National Bridge Inventory, and federal bridge funding programs.

 Why does Federal Highway Administration (FHWA) matter for bridge safety?